i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/administration/authentication/websso-WEBSSO.md

 title: Configuring a Web SSO connection
 ---

 Web SSO authentication relies on the Apache web server.
-It is Apache which, depending on its configuration, is responsible for authenticating the user before allowing access to the i-Vertix IT Monitoring web interface.
+According to its configuration, Apache is responsible for authenticating the user before allowing access to the Centreon web interface.
-Many Apache modules allow authentication via OIDC, SAMLv2, TLS, Kerberos, etc. protocols.
+Many Apache modules allow authentication via OIDC, SAMLv2, TLS, Kerberos, and other protocols.

 > Users must be present in the i-Vertix IT Monitoring configuration to access the interface.